 (I decided to put a keyword on each of the phrases since some of the pictures can be tricky – and why not keep the cute magnifying glass on each page?)

 You can download my document using the access button at the bottom of this post.
 I printed mine on card stock and placed in sheet protectors.
 I also created a version with a white background and a white version without words you can also download.

 I will be using these visuals for 2 weeks, but with different activities.

 For the attention getter, have the pianist play the song and ask the kids if any of them recognize it.
 I’m sure at least Sr. Primary will know.
 Tell them this song is all about seeking.
 We will be seeking, or finding, each phrase using “telescopes!”

 Pull out several empty toilet paper or paper towel tubes:

-(I knew these would come in handy one day!
-You can also use flashlights instead if you can get the primary room dark enough.)
+I knew these would come in handy one day!
+Ask around your neighborhood if you don’t have enough.
+You can also use flashlights instead if you can get the primary room dark enough.

 Repeat with new children, hanging the next phrases on the walls in different spots until all the kids have had a turn to seek, the phrases have all been found, placed in order on the chalkboard, and the song has been sung several times.